tomkat-cr/genericsuite-be-ai/README.md

 You can find examples about configurations and how to code an App in the [GenericSuite App Creation and Configuration guide](https://github.com/tomkat-cr/genericsuite-fe/blob/main/src/configs/README.md).

+## Usage

+Check the [The GenericSuite backend development scripts](https://github.com/tomkat-cr/genericsuite-be-scripts?tab=readme-ov-file#the-genericsuite-scripts-backend-version) for more details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ISC License - see the [LICENSE](https://github.com/tomkat-cr/genericsuite-be-ai/blob/main/LICENSE) file for details.

 ## Credits